August Schoefft

-Family background
+Family background and early life

 Schoefft was born into a family of sculptors from Pest whose familial atelier was active from 1775 to 1850.
 The familial atelier was founded by Joseph Schöfft (Doberchau, c.
 1742 – Pest, 1808), grandfather of August Schoefft, who must have learnt his skills in the familial workshop in Saxony.
 Joseph came to Pest via Vienna and must have reached high-acclaim, seeing as a street in the city-centre was named after his atelier (Malergasse).
 Dozens of surviving works by Joseph have been re-identified by the Hungarian National Museum.

-Joseph's son and August's father, József Károly Schöfft [Joseph Charles Schöfft] (Pest, 1776 –1851) had already enrolled as a finished painter in the preparatory class of the Academy of Fine Arts in Vienna in 1802, where he learnt drawing from Hubert Maurer (1738-1818) and painting from Franz Caucig (1755-1828).
-Károly came under the influence of the neoclassicist Heinrich Friedrich Füger (1751-1818) during this time.
+Joseph's son and August's father, József Károly Schöfft [Joseph Charles Schöfft] (Pest, 1776 –1851) had already enrolled as a finished painter in the preparatory class of the Academy of Fine Arts in Vienna in 1802, where he learnt drawing from Hubert Maurer (1738–1818) and painting from Franz Caucig (1755–1828).
+Károly came under the influence of the neoclassicist Heinrich Friedrich Füger (1751–1818) during this time.
 Károly graduated from the academy with the title of 'Historienmaler' ("historical painter"), which was the highest rank among the genres of painting.
 Károly's son was Ágoston Schöfft [August Schoefft] (Pest, 1809 – London, 1888).

 The son of a local portrait painter, Schoefft was raised in an artistic milieu in Pest, Hungary; an atmosphere which encouraged his inquisitive mind and taste for the observation.
 Schoefft worked at his familial atelier until 1828, where-after he began his studies in Vienna.